-If electronically transmitted data contains an error, it will usually have more severe consequences than having an error in traditional paper / fax based data interchange.
+If electronic data contains an error, it will usually have more severe consequences than having an error in traditional paper / fax based data interchange.
 Thus electronic data must be error-free to gain real benefits from automated processes.
-High quality data is reached only via systematic testing.
+High quality data is reached only via detailed and systematic testing.

 Problems in traditional test process

 Traditionally validation process requires resources from both parties when validation and reporting are performed bilaterally based on a common schedule.
-A delay between a test and a feedback might stretch into days when a total time might sum up to weeks in challenging deployments where a number of iterations are required.
-Iterative and manual tasks form a resource intensive process.
-Thereby quite a high volume is required to rationalize a decision to establish a connection for an electronic data interchange.
-Bilateral and partly manual testing forms also a significant challenge for a test reporting especially when there is more than one person responsible for the reporting.
+A delay between a test and a feedback might stretch into days when a total time might sum up to weeks in challenging deployments requiring many iterations.
+Iterative and manual tasks consume a lot of resources.
+Thereby quite a high volume is required to justify a new EDI connection.
+Bilateral and partly manual testing process is also a significant challenge for a test reporting especially when there are more than one person responsible for the reporting.
 Same error might be reported in various ways depending on a day and a person in duty.

 General XML editors (XML Spy, Stylus Studio, oXygen) help to identify structural errors by providing schema validation based on W3C XML schema.
-Using XML validator is a good start, but schema validation doesn't cover content validation which is the crucial part.
-In addition, error descriptions of schema validation are very technical, even cryptic, requiring specific technical knowledge for interpretation.
+Using XML validator is a good start, but schema validation doesn't cover content validation.
+In addition, schema validation generates very technical (even cryptic) error descriptions, requiring special knowledge for interpretation.

-It's important to realize that even though an XML document is well-formed and even though it's valid against a message schema (DTD or W3C XML Schema) it doesn't imply, at all, that a content of a document is solid and valid.
-A common rule of thumb is that the wider the message scope the less significant is the schema validation.
-In other words, a message which is valid against such a schema might lack all data required by a message receiver.
-This is a common case especially in international message formats covering a wide variety of needs.
+Even though an XML document is well-formed and valid against a message schema (DTD or W3C XML Schema) it doesn't imply, that its content is valid.
+The wider the message scope the less significant is the schema validation.
+In other words, a message which passes schema validation might lack all data required by a message receiver.
+This is usually the case when a message is based on a international message format which covers a wide variety of use cases.

 General test tool are poor at locating errors concerning message content and data relationships.
-These are also errors which are really challenging to identify manually.
-A strong knowledge and a long experience of an underlying process and a message format are required and even then it's a hard task.
-It's justifiable to argue that it's a waste of resources and a significant risk to overload the most valuable resources with an uninspired task.
+These errors are challenging to locate manually, even for a professional.
+It's also a waste of resources and a significant risk to overload the most valuable resources with an uninspiring task.

-Truugo is 24/7 SaaS solution for message validation.
-Tests can be performed at own pace using test profiles and as an instant feedback one gets a sensible test report.
-A formalized procedure harmonizes test reporting and makes it possible to automate it.
+Truugo is 24/7 message validation platform for detailed message validation.
+Tests can be performed at own pace and system provides instant feedback on errors.
+A formalized procedure harmonizes test reporting and makes it possible to automate the task.

-Tests can be performed independently based on own schedule which adds flexibility and diminishes unnecessary bilateral interaction.
-A calendar time spend on testing will decrease drastically especially in challenging iterative test cases where an instant feedback mechanism enables validation and error correction at once.
-Data quality will be enhanced, without additional costs, when more tests can be easily completed to locate also infrequent errors.
+Tests can be performed as a self-service which adds flexibility and diminishes unnecessary bilateral interaction.
+A calendar time spend on testing will decrease drastically especially in challenging iterative cases where an instant feedback mechanism enables validation and error correction at once.
+Data quality will increase when also infrequent errors are located by running more tests, without additional costs.

 See overview of Truugo benefits.